LogtalkDotOrg/logtalk3/ports/fcube/NOTES.md

 ------------

 This port cannot currently be loaded using LVM due to a clash with a built-in operator.
-This port also exposes a Scryer Prolog bug that prevents loading it.
-Several tests fail when running on Tau Prolog, possibly due to a bug in this system.
+Also, several tests fail when running on Tau Prolog, likely due to a bug in this system.